robertmayordomo/Validated.Primitives/README.md

 This repository contains two NuGet packages: `Validated.Primitives` (core primitives) and `Validated.Primitives.Domain` (composed domain models).

-For focused, runnable examples the repository provides separate markdown files in the `doc/` folder.
-See the links below for concrete usage and sample code you can copy into your projects.

 ### 📦 Validated.Primitives (Core)
 The foundation library providing low-level validated primitive value objects.